fcassirer/lastpassExport/README.md

 ## Problem

 Lastpass exports a quoted multiline CSV that while properly formatted, is problematic for Bitwarden to import.
-Many secure notes have multiple lines and these fail to import properly in bitwarden
+Many secure notes have multiple lines and these fail to import properly in bitwarden.

 ## Solution

 Reformat the CSV so that it can be more easily imported into Bitwarden.
+Ideally, this code would just generate a bitwarden json formatted import file which can correctly handle embedded newlines in notes and many other things that have to be tweaked in the CSV to get it to even import.
+Howevever, I didn't go that far.
+To get this working more quickly I instead chose to also include a bitwarden json reader/writer.
+The reader/writer can further tweak what was imported via the CSV.
+Here is the basic sequence to get the best result:

+* Export your data from LastPass
+* Run this script against the LastPass CSV to produce a CSV that can be imported into Bitwarden
+* Purge your Bitwarden vault to have a clean starting point (optional)
+* import the output CSV into Bitwarden
+* export your Bitwarden vault as a Bitwarden json file
+* Run this script *again* using the above Bitwarden json file as input, output to a new json, i.e, `-o tweakedBitwarden.json`)
+* Purge your Bitwarden vault to have a clean starting point (recommended to avoid duplicates)
+* Marvel at how all of this was necessary to achieve something Bitwarden should be natively providing ;-)

 ### Process